Can I Adopt?

-To get started, schedule to attend one of our Adoption Information Sessions, which will introduce you to openness in adoption and IAC's open adoption program.
+To get started, schedule to attend one of our Adoption Information Seminars, which will introduce you to openness in adoption and IAC's open adoption program.
 These sessions are informal, and there is plenty of time for questions.
-There is no obligation, though you will have the option to sign up for the IAC's services once the session is complete.
-At our Adoption Information Sessions we will fully explain how to join our agency.
+There is no obligation, though you will have the option to sign up for the IAC's services once the seminar is complete.
+At our Adoption Information Seminars we will fully explain how to join our agency.

 - How much does adoption cost?